codebar/tutorials/general/setup/tutorial.md

 ## Python (optional)

-Python usually comes with your operating system.
+For Mac and Linux users, Python usually comes with your operating system.
 Your coach will show you how to use it to run execute Python code.

+For Windows users, Python will need to be installed.
+Your coach will show you how to install this.